debbiemarkslab/popEVE/README.md

 In the paper, we used scores from EVE and ESM-1v as our cross-species scores, and UK Biobank data was used as our human cohort.
 Example training files can be found in the `data` folder.
 However, this code can be used with any model and any human cohort.

 # Examples
-A more in depth tutorial in Google Colab can be found here [TODO LINK].
 An example bash script for running this code is here `train_popEVE_models.sh`.
 All output will appear in the `results` directory.

 # Software requirements
 The entire codebase is written in python.
 Package requirements are as follows: